HCL-TECH-SOFTWARE/digital-experience/docs/whatsnew/cf20/newcf227.md

 === "Containers"
     Supported CSS part attributes have been added for each Atomic Component (AC) of Search V2.
 CSS part attributes are responsible for determining the appropriate CSS for each AC and its elements based on the component's state and properties.
 For more information, refer to [Components of Search V2](../../build_sites/search_v2/components.md).

+### Search V2 Authoring - New Authoring Search interface

+=== "Containers"
+    Search V2 Authoring aims to replaces the existing Authoring Search feature in HCL DX.
+This feature introduces a new search interface along with a new backend service that utilizes OpenSearch to provide a seamless search experience.
+For more information, refer to [Search V2 Authoring](../../).

 ### Notice of deprecation of non-OCI-based registry for Harbor Helm chart repository